 Maybe this year, you are making some resolutions and commitments that are all new—really stretching yourself and your church.
 Or maybe you are making the same resolutions you made last year but failed to accomplish.
 If you fall into the latter category, you aren’t alone.

-If your church has been struggling to get your books in better shape for as long as you can remember, 2016 is your year!
-Here’s why:
+If your church has been struggling to get your books in better shape for as long as you can remember, now is your time.

 1. Real Fund Accounting